purekarswarup18/Project/README.md

-# 🧑‍💻 IT Support Lab — Active Directory & Windows Server Setup
+# 🧑‍💻 Windows Server Administration  — Active Directory & Windows Server Setup

 ## 📘 Overview
 This virtual lab was created to simulate a small corporate IT environment.